 If you feel that the reward outweighs the risk, here’s how to setup the Invisible reCaptcha plugin.

-Once you click Register, you’ll be given “keys” to install on your website.
+Accept the terms of service and click Submit.
+You’ll then be presented with 2 “keys”.
 Leave this page open for now, we’ll need the keys in a minute.

 Go back to your website and install and activate the Invisible reCaptcha for WordPress plugin.
 Navigate to Settings → Invisible reCaptcha and paste in the keys from above and click the Save button.
 Finally, go into the different tabs to select where to enable the Invisible reCaptcha on.